AI-SysBio/REGIR/README.md

 	- pip install REGIR

-Then, you can directly run a non-Markovian simulation with this toy example:
+Then, you can directly run a non-Markovian simulation with this toy example (other examples, including the three biochemical systems described in the paper (Cell division, differentiation and RNA transcription) are provided in the `/Examples` folder.):

 	import REGIR as gil